 Your own modern art museum right downstairs

-Strolling by the brightly lit awning and oversized chandelier on Cincinnati’s Walnut Street, you’d easily mistake the 21c Cincinnati for an old-school, hoity-toity hotel or a small live theater.
-But walk inside and you’ll immediately be surrounded by a revolving collection of provocative contemporary art, the kind that will make you think deeply before you even check in.
+Strolling by the brightly lit awning and oversized chandelier on Cincinnati’s Walnut Street, you’d easily mistake the 21c Museum Hotel in Cincinnati for an old-school, hoity-toity hotel or a small live theater.
+But walk inside and you’ll immediately be surrounded by a revolving collection of provocative contemporary art before you even check in.

 Art permeates everything in this 1912 building, originally opened as the Metropole Hotel.
 Light fixtures in rooms are abstract.
 The elevators look, at first, like they’re covered in dirty mirrors, but upon closer inspection are etched to reflect the building’s past as a 1920s playground, then later a derelict apartment complex.
 Wander around late at night and you’ll feel like you have an entire two-story art museum to yourself, a little like “Night at the Museum” without anything coming to life.

 The rooftop bar and restaurant are casual but smart.
 Locals frequent both, possibly even more than the guests, and the menus are approachable but still delicious.
 With the hotel sitting across the street from the city’s performing arts center and next door to its contemporary art museum, the creative vibe is literally all around.

 Arts next door, and the rest of the city a streetcar away

 The 21c Museum Hotel in Cincinnati sits in the heart of downtown on Sixth and Walnut streets.
 Though most of Cincy’s attractions aren’t right nearby, the Connector street car has a stop a half a block away that allows you to access the city easily.
 If the weather’s nice and you’re up for a walk, nothing is so far that you’ll wish you’d taken an Uber.